bowltd/SDK-Tutorials/README.md

 The repository is organized into different steps, each focusing on a specific aspect of using the BOW SDK:

 - `Step_0_Dependencies`: Scripts and instructions for setting up necessary dependencies needed for the tutorials based on your operating system and programming language.
-- `Step_1_Vision`: Sample applications demonstrating sampling and visualisation of images coming from Vision Modality.
+- `Step_1_Vision`: Sample applications demonstrating sampling and visualization of images coming from Vision Modality.
 - `Step_2_Locomotion`: Sample applications combining sampling images from the Vision Modality with controlling Locomotion via the Motor Modality to navigate an environment.
+- `Step_3_Inverse_Kinematics`: Sample applications combining earlier the earlier locomotion step with inverse kinematics
+- `Step_4_Direct_Joint_Control`: Sample applications showing how to directly control joint angles with BOW
+- `Step_5_Multi_Robot_Control`: Sample applications showing how direct multiple robots at once.
+- `Step_6_Speech`: Sample applications showing how to use Audio with BOW

 ## Getting Started